pmagtulis/pmagtulis/README.md

 <h1> Hi there 👋 </h1>
 <br>

-👀 I’m a data and graphics journalist at Thomson Reuters in New York, specializing in financial news.
+👀 I’m a data and graphics journalist at Reuters in New York, specializing in financial news.
 I hold a masters of science degree in data journalism from Columbia Journalism School and a masters in public administration from Catholic University of Korea.

 💞️ Fascinated by anything about the economy, politics and business-- essentially anything with data that can be analyzed, processed and make sense of.
 Currently also intrigued by and learning text analysis.